luigiselmi/docker-elasticsearch/README.md

     $ curl -XPOST 'http://localhost:9200/thessaloniki/_doc' -H "Content-Type: application/json" -d @fcd-data.json

 In case the container is not a local container we must use its service name or hostname.
-The example data file contains two records
+A record looks like the following

 ```
 {